FlamingLotusGirls/Serenity/sound/REST.md

 There is a configuration which maps a given button-group to an effect in the config file, and we'll do the "business logic" ( like figuring the "clamping" ) in SoundAdmin.

+## Master

+GET /audio/master

+Returns a single JSON object which has a Volume field.

+PUT /audio/master

+Send a single JSON object which has a volume field.

 ## Soundscapes